 In other words we don’t write (designed for a reader to consume) like we talk (designed for verbal conversation).

 Stand-up comedy writing exercises involve using the “written” word to somehow magically produce jokes or other material that supposedly supposed to work for a performing art form that is solely based on the “spoken” word.

-It other words, it would be kind of like trying to use a map of Detroit to drive around Los Angeles.
+It other words, it would be kind of like trying to use a map of Detroit to find your way around LA.
 They are both maps in almost every way, right?

 Let ask you this: